Having an employee reward and recognition platform is the single best thing you can do for your company.

 After the rewards and recognition program gets successfully implemented, your job is still not over.

-Successful recognition programs are the ones that positively impact the company as a whole, i.e. productivity, business results, and the brand value.
+Successful recognition programs are the ones that positively impact the company as a whole, i.e., productivity, business results, and brand value.
 But without any way to measure it, the effectiveness of the program is unsupported.